ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 3. Add 10 &#956;L of DNA sample to each well containing PCR master mix.
 4. Add 1.25 &#956;L of forward primer and 1.25 &#956;L of reverse primer to each sample.
     * _Note:_ Each sample should receive a unique combination of forward and reverse primers since these will incorporate the indices into the libraries.
 8 forward + 12 reverse primers can uniquely tag 96 individuals.
 5. Perform PCR using the following conditions.
+See Glenn _et al._ (2016) for details on these primers.
     * 98 &#176;C for 30 seconds
     * 8 to 14 cycles of:
         * 98 &#176;C for 30 seconds